-Do not extrapolate the standard curve beyond the 100 Units/mL standard point; the dose-response is non-linear in this region and accuracy is difficult to obtain.
-Dilute samples >100 Units/mL with Standard Diluent Buffer; reanalyze these and multiply results by the appropriate dilution factor.
+Do not extrapolate the standard curve beyond the 10 ng/mL standard point; the dose-response is non-linear in this region and accuracy is difficult to obtain.
+Dilute samples >10 ng/mL with Standard Diluent Buffer, reanalyze these and multiply results by the appropriate dilution factor.

 The influence of various extraction buffers has not been thoroughly investigated.
-The rate of degradation of native CREB or dephosphorylation of CREB [pS133] in various matrices has not been investigated.
-Although CREB degradation or dephosphorylation of CREB [pS133] in the Cell Extraction Buffer described in this protocol has not been seen to date, the possibility of this occurrence cannot be excluded.
+The rate of degradation of native CREB in various matrices has not been investigated.